nartmadi/nartmadi/README.md

 - 📚 Pursuing an M.S. in Data Analytics at RIT.
 - 📄 Writing & publishing conference papers.
-- 🔍 Actively pursuing a Software Engineering role.
+- 🔍 Actively pursuing a role as an AI/ML Engineer.

 ## 🌐 Socials